mapeditor/tiled/docs/README.md

 To generate the Tiled documentation, you need to install Python 3, Sphinx and the ReadTheDocs theme.

-On Ubunu the following commands could be used:
+On Ubuntu the following commands could be used:

     sudo apt install python3-pip
     pip3 install sphinx